M1 Borrow Basics

 If you select your Invest account, your cash will be used first, but if your cash balance is lower than the amount you want to pay back, we will sell from your portfolio to make up the difference.

 You also have the option to create a payback schedule by going to the Transfers tab, clicking "Move Money," selecting "Recurring Transfer," and inputting your transfer details with Borrow as the "To" account.

 After you review and confirm your changes, you will be able to view the payback schedule under Transfers.

 What are the risks of using M1 Borrow?

 There are a few risks with using Borrow, including:

 Using margin involves risks: you can lose more than you deposit, you are subject to a margin call, and interest rates may change.
 To learn more about the risks associated with margin loans, please see our Margin Disclosure.
 M1 Borrow available on margin accounts with a balance of at least $5,000.
-This does not apply to retirement accounts.
+This does not apply to retirement, custodial, or trust accounts.